-Heavy downpours likely this evening and tonight in Washington region
+Heavy downpours likely Tuesday evening and night in Washington region

 “Very strong, deep shear (increase in winds with altitude) conditions our region for a low-end threat of strong to severe thunderstorms,” wrote Jeff Halverson, Capital Weather Gang’s severe weather expert.
 “However, the atmosphere will not be very unstable, given the thick overcast and weak decrease in temperature with altitude.
 Any thunderstorm wind damage will be spotty at best, and the biggest threat lies to the south of D.C.”

-The threat of inclement weather comes when Washington’s primary weather radar in Sterling is out of service.
+The threat of inclement weather comes as Washington’s primary weather radar in Sterling is out of service.
 Forecasters will be forced to rely on less powerful and more distant radars to monitor storminess.